opencollective/opencollective-postinstall/README.md

         "url": "https://opencollective.com/yourcollective_slug" // e.g. https://opencollective.com/webpack
       },
       "scripts": {
-        "postinstall": "./node_modules/.bin/opencollective-postinstall [--no-logo]" // if you pass --no-logo, we won't show the Open Collective logo
+        "postinstall": "./node_modules/.bin/opencollective-postinstall"
       },
       ...
     }

-## Suggest a donation amount (optional)
+## Options

+You can specify a suggested donation amount or a different URL to use for your logo in ascii.

 In the "collective" section of your `package.json`, add: